shakaihatsu/divi/README.md

 To do this, you can:

+1. Import DIVi into Eclipse as an existing project.
+(General, not Maven.)
-1. Left-click on [divi] -> Export... -> Plug-in Development / Deployable plug-ins and fragments -> Next >
+2. Left-click on [divi] -> Export... -> Plug-in Development / Deployable plug-ins and fragments -> Next >
   Select Directory, enter the {path} where you want to export [divi] as a jar
-2. Copy {path}/plugins/divi_{version}.jar to the plugins directory of your Eclipse installation
+3. Copy {path}/plugins/divi_{version}.jar to the plugins directory of your Eclipse installation
-3. (Re)start Eclipse (might need to do it whith the -clean option)
+4. (Re)start Eclipse (might need to do it whith the -clean option)

 How to use
 ----------